amithc2/NLP-Speech/README.md

 Speech Recognition System

 **DEPENDENCIES**

-\n Librosa- Should be one directory above project or change the import location
+Librosa- Should be one directory above project or change the import location